A Comparison of the Best Broadcast TV Recorders (DVRs) in 2023

 These DVRs are not my top choices, but they may be appropriate in some circumstances.

-TiVo Edge for Antenna DVR with All-In Service – Requires Direct HDMI Connection to Your TV
+TiVo Edge for Antenna DVR with All-In Service – DISCONTINUED

 The TiVo Edge for Antenna has two tuners and an internal 500GB hard drive for recording.
 I got mine with the All-In Service where you pay a flat fee for lifetime channel guide access, which makes the total cost of ownership less than that of the Tablo with channel guide.

 Setting up the Tivo Edge for Antenna requires that it be connected to a TV via HDMI and some settings are only available through that connected TV.
-Therefore, if you get this unit, you’ll probably want to keep it near your primary TV even though you can watch recorded shows on the TiVo Online website or through an app available for iOS, Android, Apple TV, Roku, and Fire TV.
+Therefore, if you get this unit, you’ll probably want to keep it near your primary TV even though you can watch recorded shows on the TiVo Online website using a non-Chrome browser.
+You can also purchase a TiVo Mini Lux ($199) to watch live TV and recordings on other TVs.

 The TiVo Edge also supports external USB drives, so you can add almost unlimited storage capacity by swapping drives.